generiekzaakafhandelcomponent/Bouwblokken/README.md

 ## How to import a building block

-Importing a process blueprint and customizing it for a specific use case can be done by following the instructions on this page.
-Additionally, specific instructions for a blueprint can be found on GitHub for that particular process blueprint.
+Importing a building block and customizing it for a specific use case can be done by following the instructions on this page.
+Additionally, specific instructions for a building block can be found on GitHub for that particular building block.
 These always take precedent over these general instructions.

 ### Copying files

 Almost all the files in `backend` can be copied into the back-end of an implementation project.
 The exceptions are:

 * `application.yml`.
-This only includes the configurations required by the process blueprint.
+This only includes the configurations required by the building block.
 These should be merged with the `application.yml` you already have.
 * `build.gradle` or `pom.xml`.
-This only includes the dependencies required by the process blueprint.
+This only includes the dependencies required by the building block.
 These should be merged with the `build.gradle` or `pom.xml` you already have.

 Almost all files in `frontend` can be copied into the front-end of an implementation project.
 The exception is `package.json`.
-This only includes the dependencies required by the process blueprint.
+This only includes the dependencies required by the building block.
 These should be merged with the `package.json` you already have.

 ### Configuring and customizing the building block